Procure to Pay: Everything You Need to Know

 1. Create a systematic framework

 The P2P process is not as simple as buying a laptop from an e-commerce website.
-The best way forward is to break down procure-to-pay process flow and standardize each step along the way.
+The best way forward is to break down the procure-to-pay process flow and standardize each step along the way.
 Then, make sure everyone involved knows their responsibilities, duties, and how and when to communicate.

 2. Measure your effectiveness